 Burrow flaps (Figure 6) are best used when the targeted wombat has been observed going down the burrow.
 A flap can then be installed and the possibility that the targeted wombat receives the dose increases.
-Flaps can also be set up in the general area where wombats with sarcoptic mange have been confirmed.
+Flaps can also be set up in the general area where wombats with sarcoptic mange have been confirmed or as prophylactic large scale treatment.
 Infra-red sensor cameras should be used as an additional tool to provide evidence of who and how many animals are visiting the particular burrow.